Safeguarding

 Reflecting

-Symbolised by a mirror, the reflecting element encourages everyone to consider how the Bible story or other stimulus has resonated with, or challenged them.
-Using ‘searching questions’ are offered as a focus for reflection.
+Symbolised by a mirror, the reflecting element encourages everyone to consider how the Bible story or other stimulus has resonated with, or challenged, them.
+Questions are offered as a focus for reflection.
 Sometimes a guided meditation is suggested or a few moments of silence.

 Responding